 While many people believe that since a dog is an animal with its own external layering system, there is little reason to even consider such an idea.
-However, depending on the breed of your dog, the location in which you live, and how often your dog is exposed to the elements, there are several very good reasons to consider outfitting your dog with a sweater or some sort of cold/wet weather outfit.
+However, depending on the breed of your dog, the location in which you live, and how often your dog is exposed to the elements, there are several very good reasons to consider outfitting your dog with a knitted dog sweater or some sort of cold/wet weather outfit.

 If you are still on the fence, consider this: Sure, dogs come equipped with their own external layering system, but some dogs have lighter layers of fur than others, and some are not genetically suited to the environments in which they find themselves transplanted.
 So your dog may in fact be extremely uncomfortable with the winter temperatures — as uncomfortable as you would be if you went outside without clothing.